This post includes affiliate links.

 That is it.
 It is no more to it.
 If you prefer learning this very easy stitch from a video tutorial, I, of course, have one listed below.
-I will show you step by step how to crochet the Suzette stitch and how it looks like on the Santa Hat.
+I will show you step by step how to crochet the Suzette stitch and how it looks on the Santa Hat.

 Be aware it is one of my first videos I ever created, so the layout is a bit different than I use now.

 Subscribe to my Youtube Channel here:

 I hope you love these Suzette crochet stitch tutorial as much as I do.